-Molybdenum DiSulphide (MoS2) is a material with a unique crystal structure which allows it to have one of the lowest coefficients of friction of any solid.
-Compared to all other lubricating coatings, it consistently has the lowest cof. of friction (~.01-.03) for even the largest loads and highest operating temperatures (800° F).
-MoS2 has strong bonds in the x-y plane and extremely weak bonds in the z-direction, allowing for plates of MoS2 to slide over each other like playing cards with minimal resistance.
-Naturally occurring MoS2 has most of these plates in a randomized orientation which causes the plates to lock up while sliding, however, using advanced surface engineering techniques the structure of MoS2 can be deposited completely uniform on the surface of parts with a consistent orientation of the MoS2 plates.
+Molybdenum DiSulphide (MoS2) is an inorganic material with a unique crystal structure which allows it to have one of the lowest coefficients of friction of any solid.
+When used as a dry lubricant, MoS2 has a very low cof. of friction (~.01-.03) even under the largest loads and a very high operating temperature (450° C).
+MoS2 has strong bonds in the x-y plane and extremely weak bonds in the z-direction, allowing for plates of MoS2 to slide on top of each other with minimal resistance.
+Naturally occurring MoS2 has most of these plates in a randomized orientation which causes the plates to lock up while sliding.
+However, using advanced surface engineering techniques the structure of MoS2 can be deposited with a single orientation obtaining a completely uniform surface on parts.

 At Surface Engineering Technologies LLC, we have developed a unique coating consisting of a composite of MoS2 and other elements that when applied using Magnetron Sputtered Vapor Deposition will produce a long lasting solid lubricant coating with a coefficient of friction as low as .01 while allowing operation in humid environments.
 Our process has been used on all sorts of critical applications, from satellites and the space station, to engine parts used in racing conditions.
 Our MoS2 has also been used in combination with other surface treatments such as Titanium Nitride to increase hardness or Heavy Metal Ion Implantation to create some exceptional after market and specialty OEM parts.